apocode01/progintro-hw1/gcd/README.md

 ## Usage

-In order for the program to run, we run it by giving 2 non-zero integers for arguments:
+In order for the program to run, it must be executed with two non-zero integers as arguments:

 ```sh
 ./gcd <num1> <num2>